Skip to main content

 Celebrated annually on August 19, World Humanitarian Day is an international day that honours humanitarian workers, particularly those who have died in the line of duty.

-The international day was established in 2008, on the fifth anniversary of an attack on the Canal Hotel in Baghdad that killed 22 humanitarian workers.
-Here’s what you need to know about World Humanitarian Day 2025, including this year’s theme, how it ties into Concern’s work, and our commitment to our global team of humanitarians around the world.
+Here’s what you need to know about World Humanitarian Day 2026, including this year’s theme, the Concern workers we’ve lost, and our ongoing commitment to our global team of humanitarians.

-What is the theme for World Humanitarian Day 2025?
+What is the theme for World Humanitarian Day 2026?

-Why do we have World Humanitarian Day?
+Why do we celebrate World Humanitarian Day?

-“Ultimately, the lynchpin of our security is acceptance, so the people on the ground — that is, local communities, other agencies, government personnel, and all parties to conflict — know who we are and recognise the benefits that our presence brings,” Concern’s Humanitarian Ambassador Dominic MacSorley wrote in 2017.
-“This is the most effective way of minimising any risks to staff.
-However, it is not always enough.”
+“Ultimately, the lynchpin of our security is acceptance, so the people on the ground – that is, local communities, other agencies, government personnel, and all parties to conflict – know who we are and recognise the benefits that our presence brings,” Concern’s Humanitarian Ambassador Dominic MacSorley wrote in 2017.

-We need more than acknowledgement, we need action.
+We need more than acknowledgement; we need action.

 Concern Health and Nutrition Officer, Yamen Nassir, with Zarina* and baby Yaqub* at Ardamata Health Centre in West Darfur, Sudan.
 Yaqub* is severely acutely malnourished and has additional health complications.
 Photo: Kieran McConville/Concern Worldwide